-When most people think of "The 12 Days of Christmas," they think of the song.
-The song's origins are unclear, but one story, which has little historical support but is fun to consider, claims that the song originated as a Roman Catholic "Catechism Song" during a time when Catholicism was "discouraged" in England (1558-1829).
-According to this tradition,
+Needless to say, when most of us think about "The 12 Days of Christmas," we're thinking about the song.
+The song's origins are unclear, but one story, which has little historical support but's fun to consider, claims that the song originated as a Roman Catholic "Catechism Song" during a time when Catholicism was "strongly discouraged" in England (1558-1829):

 - The "true love" in the song refers to God, while the "me" refers to those who receive the gifts mentioned in the song from God